kelleyvanevert/pa-mizar-lambda/README.md

-# A Mizar formalization of lambda terms, beta reduction and conversion
+## A Mizar formalization of lambda terms, beta reduction and conversion

 This is a small formalization project for Freek's [course](cs.ru.nl/~freek/courses/pa-2013/) on proof assistants.
 For the exercise description, refer to [exercise-mizar.pdf](exercise-mizar.pdf?raw=true).

 * Mizar version: 7.12.01
-* MML version 4.166.1132
+* MML version: 4.166.1132

 ### `TL;DR` Contents of the formalization